 Should a student who initially opts to return to school and participate in the district's hybrid model need to unexpectedly remain at home, they may transfer into the RLS at any point in the school year.
+It may take up to four weeks for this transfer to be completed.
+During the transition time, the student will remain in the hybrid model; accessing it fully remote if needed.
 It is important to note that the transfer in or out of the RLS reflects a "change of school" experience for students and educators.
 It can be disruptive socially, emotionally and academically.
 Thus, we urge families to thoughtfully consider their decision when opting to attend the RLS and when requesting to transition in or out of either model.